mahmoudadelKA/humata-rec/replit.md

 **System Design Choices:**
 - **AI Integration:** Centralized Gemini AI engine with multi-key rotation (up to 12 keys), automatic failover, and smart cooldown for exhausted keys to prevent quota limits.
 - **Media Processing:** Extensive use of `ffmpeg` for audio/video manipulation and `yt-dlp` for media extraction.
-- **Backend Infrastructure:** Flask application served by Gunicorn with extended timeouts (7200s) for long-running tasks, configured for Replit deployment.
+- **Backend Infrastructure:** Flask application served by Gunicorn with extended timeouts (1800s) for long-running tasks, configured for Replit deployment.
-- **Concurrency:** 2 Gunicorn workers for improved concurrency.
+- **Concurrency:** 2 Gunicorn workers with 4 threads each for improved concurrency.
 - **File Handling:** Temporary files are managed and deleted post-processing to conserve server space.
+- **Proxy Configuration:** Flask app uses ProxyFix middleware to properly handle Replit's proxy setup.

 ## External Dependencies
 - **Backend Framework:** Flask